sanyaade-teachings/thetaStudioReload/license/HyperReload-license.md

 	You are free to use HyperReload at work and at home.
 You are free to modify the program to fit your own needs, and share with friends.

-	You are NOT allowed to sell or distribute HyperReload.
+	You are NOT allowed to sell or distribute the HyperReload product package.

-	The HyperReload source code files are licensed under the MIT-license.
+	The HyperReload source code files are licensed under the MIT license.

-	The HyperReload software product, including the user interface design and user documentation, is NOT subject to the MIT license, and may NOT be sold, published, distributed, or sublicesed.
+	The HyperReload software product, including the user interface design and user documentation, is NOT subject to the MIT license, and may NOT be sold, published, distributed, or sublicensed.

 	Commercial licenses are available upon request.